 Narrative RQO Numerical RQO Ensure that nutrient levels (phosphate) are within Tolerable limits.
-50 th percentile of the data must be less than 0.075 mg/L PO.
-(Aquatic ecosystems: driver).
+50 th percentile of the data must be less than or equal to 0.075 mg/L PO 4 -P (Aquatic ecosystems: driver).
 Ensure that nutrient levels (TIN) are within Acceptable limits.
-50 th percentile of the data must be less than 0.85 mg/L TIN-N (Aquatic ecosystems: driver).
-Ensure that toxics (ammonia, aluminium, lead) are within Tolerable categories.
-Ensure that other toxics monitored are within Ideal limits.
-95 th percentile of the data must be within the D category for ammonia, aluminium and lead.
-Other toxics monitored must be within Ideal limits or A categories (DWAF, 2008b) or the TWQR for toxics in DWAF (1996c).
+50 th percentile of the data must be less than or equal to 0.85 mg/L TIN-N (Aquatic ecosystems: driver).
+Ensure that toxics are within Ideal limits or A categories 95 th percentile of the data must be within the TWQR for toxics.
+Numerical limits can be found in DWAF (1996b) and DWAF (2008b).
 Ensure water quality state maintains biotic requirements as specified by RQOs for biota.
 See specified biota requirements.

-Meet faecal coliform and E. coli targets for Potential health risk NMMP guidelines). s in terms of counts / 100 ml (SA recreational / other (full or partial contact) use.
-Low Medium High < 600 600 - 2 000 > 2 000
+Narrative RQO Numerical R Numerical RQO Meet faecal coliform and E. coli targets for Potential health risks in terms of counts / 100 ml (SA NMMP guidelines). recreational / other (full or partial contact) use Low Medium High < 600 600 - 2 000 > 2 000

-Note that ammonia (NH3-N), aluminium and mercury already exceed Acceptable levels for aquatic ecosystems, although background levels (natural state) are not available.
+^{} Note that ammonia (NH3-N), aluminium and mercury already exceed Acceptable levels for aquatic ecosystems, although background levels (natural state) are not available.
 See Fish requirements for improvement to a D Category.
-Guidelines are provided in the absence of data or knowledge of recreational activities in the area.